 Loss of Health Insurance

-Students and/or their eligible dependents, involuntarily losing their health insurance coverage provided by a non-Columbia Student Health Insurance Plan may petition for enrollment in The Columbia Plan by submitting a Qualifying Life Event (QLE) Petition through the Patient Portal via downloadable forms.
+Students and their eligible dependents who involuntarily lose their health insurance may petition to enroll in The Columbia Plan.
+They may submit a Qualifying Life Event (QLE) Petition through the Patient Portal located under downloadable forms.
+Examples of a QLE:

-• Termination of insurance coverage under a partner’s or employer’s benefit plan
+• Loss of insurance coverage under a partner’s or employer’s benefit plan

-• Surpassing the maximum age for coverage as a dependent under a parent's plan
+• Aging out of your plan as a dependent under a parent's plan

 Joining the Columbia Plan

-Students have 60 days from the Qualifying Life Event to file a Petition to Enroll with the Student Insurance Office.
-Students must upload the following through the Patient Portal via the Downloadable Forms section:
+Students have 60 days from the QLE to file a Petition to Enroll with the Student Insurance Office.
+Students must upload the following through the Patient Portal in the Downloadable Forms section:

 • the QLE Petition form, and